INFRASTRUCTURE AND FLOODING

 We have so much work to do to improve the healthcare system in the US.
 We must put every American’s health over profits for insurance and pharmaceutical companies.
 States like South Carolina are getting left behind because we did not expand Medicaid.

 Congress has failed to pass gun laws that reflect the will of the vast majority of Americans and, as a mother, I was not willing to sit idly by while the gun lobby wrote our laws.
-I was compelled to action and joined Moms Demand Action for Gun Sense in America.
+I was compelled to act and joined Moms Demand Action for Gun Sense in America.
 As a pediatrician, I was horrified to learn that gun violence is the leading cause of death for children in this country, but I knew that I could use my voice to accelerate change in my community.
-I led a team that implemented secure firearm storage counseling at MUSC Children’s Hospital.
+I led a team that implemented secure firearm storage counseling at children’s hospitals in Charleston.
 I have no doubt that the work we continue to do, educating families on secure firearm storage and providing gun locks to families who need them, has saved lives.
 But it isn’t enough.

 We need background checks on all gun sales, a federal secure storage law, and we need federal funding for Hospital Based Violence Intervention programs.
+I support the Bipartisan Safer Communities Act, but I believe we need to go further and enact a federal red flag law to keep guns out of the hands of people who would use them for harm.
+We also need to raise the minimum age to purchase an assault weapon from 18 to 21.
 Our failure to act on this urgent public health crisis is something we should all be ashamed of.
 Our kids deserve better, we all deserve better.

 It is not the government’s place to tell women what they can and cannot do with their bodies.
 Those decisions should be left to women and their medical providers.
 Without reproductive freedom, women will never achieve gender equality.
 As a pediatrician, I have seen the impossible decisions parents face when receiving devastating fetal diagnoses during pregnancy.
 I have also seen families under severe economic strain when they lack access to affordable contraception and therefore don’t have the luxury of family planning.
 And as a mom, I have experienced firsthand the benefits of growing our family on our own terms.
 As a Congresswoman, I will fight for Lowcountry women to have access to necessary, life-saving medical care and do everything I can to ensure that Washington politicians do not have a say in the reproductive decisions of women.